Ipstenu/varnish-http-purge/readme.txt

 * Not all cache services set up PURGE by default
 * When flushing the whole cache, the plugin sends a PURGE command of <code>/.*</code> and sets the `X-Purge-Method` header to `regex`.

-= How can I see what the plugin is sending to Varnish? =
+= How can I see what the plugin is sending to the service? =

-Danger!
-Here be dragons!
-If you're command line savvy, you can monitor the interactions between the plugin and Varnish.
-This can help you understand what's not working quite right, but it can very confusing.
+Yes _IF_ the service has an interface.
+Nginx doesn't.
+And it requires you to be command-line savvy.
 [Detailed directions can be found on the debugging section on GitHub](https://github.com/Ipstenu/varnish-http-purge/wiki#debugging).

 = Hey, don't you work at DreamHost?
 Is this Official or DreamHost only? =